RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Experiments

 \subsection{Datasets}

 Unlike traditional Anomaly Detection (AD), the Anomaly Prediction (AP) task fundamentally relies on the existence of anomaly precursors, which are gradual, progressive changes that signal an impending anomaly.
-Anomalies that are purely abrupt and lack such precursors (e.g., instantaneous failures) are considered unpredictable.
+Anomalies without precursors (e.g., instantaneous failures) are considered unpredictable.
 Therefore, we analyze AD datasets and select those suitable for AP evaluation.
 Our final selection includes MSL, PSM, SMD, GECCO, CICIDS, and Genesis, as detailed in Table \ref{tab:data}.